PhD, Political Science, University at Albany

 Additionally, Dr. Nussbaum served as the first-ever Visiting Professor of Homeland Defense in the Strategic Wargaming Division at the Center for Strategic Leadership and Development, part of the United States Army War College in Carlisle, PA (2012-2013).
 As such, he has experience in wargaming, simulation, and professional education incorporating interactive and active-learning techniques.

-Nussbaum received his Ph.D. and MA in Political Science from the University at Albany and BA in Political Science from Binghamton University.
-His work has appeared in numerous books and journals including Studies in Conflict and Terrorism, Global Crime, and the Journal of Applied Security Research.
+Dr. Nussbaum's work has appeared in numerous books and journals including Studies in Conflict and Terrorism, Global Crime, and the Journal of Applied Security Research.

 CEHC Courses Taught

 CEHC 399 Special Topics in EHC - The Politics of Transnational Organized Crime

 CEHC 457/457 Intelligence Analysis for Homeland Security

 - Infrastructure Protection